vanbroup/documents/output/CS.md

 ECDSA: The CA SHOULD confirm the validity of all keys using either the ECC Full Public Key Validation Routine or the ECC Partial Public Key Validation Routine.
 [Source: Sections 5.6.2.3.2 and 5.6.2.3.3, respectively, of NIST SP 800-56A: Revision 2]

-### 6.1.7 Key usage purposes (as per X.509 v3 key usage field)

-Private Keys corresponding to Root Certificates MUST NOT be used to sign Certificates except in the following cases:

-1. Self-signed Certificates to represent the Root CA itself;
-2. Certificates for Subordinate CAs and Cross-Certified Subordinate CA Certificates;
-3. Certificates for infrastructure purposes (administrative role certificates, internal CA operational device certificates); and
-4. Certificates for OCSP Response verification.

 ### 6.1.7 Key usage purposes

 Private Keys corresponding to Root Certificates MUST NOT be used to sign Certificates or create other Signatures except in the following cases: